Dot voting goes by many names:

 - dot democracy

-It is a simple group activity for recognizing preferences among limited options:
+It is a simple group activity that tries to recognize group preferences among limited options:

 - Participants are each given a set number of dot stickers.